-Data Type Information System Management strategy Data Accuracy Data Completeness As-built plans DORIS As-built plans are uploaded to DORIS, allowing digital retrieval.
+Data Type Information System Management strategy Data Accuracy Data Completeness As-built plans DORIS (Council's Digital Office and Record Information System) As-built plans are uploaded to DORIS, allowing digital retrieval.
 Each plan is audited on receipt to ensure a consistent standard and quality.
 2 2 Asset condition Confirm Assets are inspected by a consultant or staff and the inspection information in entered directly into Confirm using the Connect mobile application.
 N/A N/A Asset criticality Confirm When a new asset is created, the activity planner and engineer will make an assessment on criticality.
 Criticality of asset can be modified by authorized users should circumstances change.
 N/A N/A Asset description Confirm / spreadsheets All assets are captured in Confirm's Site and Asset modules, from as-built plans and maintenance notes.
 Hierarchy is defined by Site and three levels of Asset ID (whole site, whole asset or asset).
 Assets are not broken down to component level except where required for valuation purposes.
 It is also possible to set up asset connectivity, but this hasn't been prioritised for the future yet.
-Detail on some datasets held in spreadsheets relating to Utilities Maintenance Contract; work is in progress 2 2 Asset location Confirm (point data) / GIS (line data) Co-ordinates for point data completely (NZTM) describe spatial location.
+2 2 Detail on some datasets held in spreadsheets relating to Utilities Maintenance Contract; work is in progress to transfer this detail to Confirm as resourcing allows.
+Asset location Confirm (point data) / GIS (line data) Co-ordinates for point data completely (NZTM) describe spatial location.
 Line data links to GIS layers that describe the shape.
 2 2